 Surgical Procedures for Glaucoma

 When it is not possible to lower the intraocular pressure adequately with eye drops or oral drugs, eye surgery may be advised.
 In some situations, you and your doctor may decide to try surgery instead of using drops, especially angle-closure glaucoma.
-There are 2 types of surgery: laser surgery and incisional surgery.

 This is performed in a doctor's office or an eye clinic.
 In laser surgery, the surgeon uses a concentrated high-energy beam of light to make changes to the eye to help relieve the intraocular pressure.

 The 3 types most frequently used are: